Jameron/Plaid/README.md

 This package has been built to work with Laravel 5.4.33 and later.
 (Some older versions of Laravel may not be compatible.)

-Let's see if we can't get you up and running in 10 steps.
-If you are starting fresh, create your laravel application first thing:

-    composer create-project --prefer-dist laravel/laravel blog

-1) Add the package to your project:
+1) Add the package to your Laravel or Lumen project:

 ```json
     composer require jameron/plaid